lbliii/milodocs/content/guides/themes/search/algolia.md

 description: learn how to add Algolia search to your Hugo site.
 ---

 This guide provides a quick method for integrating [Algolia](https://www.algolia.com) search into your Hugo website.
-It involves using a straightforward cron job to update your index and the `algoliasearch-lite` script version, which is capable of handling search-only operations.
+It involves setting up a cron task to update your index and installing the `algoliasearch-lite` script version, which is capable of handling search-only operations.

 {{<notice snack>}}
 Algolia is a hosted search engine capable of delivering real-time results from the first keystroke.